pulsar-cooperative/.github/package-template/README.md

 * Give proper attribution to the original maintainer of the forked package
 * Specify the level of support, and the expected method of interaction with the repository
-* The GitHub Actions to add to the forked repo to ensure a hands off approach is possible.
+* The GitHub Action workflows to add to the forked repo to ensure a hands off approach is possible.

 With our goals stated, lets get to it, with the first template provided being below: